-One of the newer features that Exclaimer offers is the ability to add in a 1-click customer satisfaction (CSAT) survey that provides a way to gain valuable feedback from the services your company provides.
+One of the exciting features that Exclaimer offers is the ability to add in a 1-click survey to an email signature template, providing an easy way to gain feedback from the services your company provides.
+This is a million miles from those longwinded customer surveys that hardly anyone responds to.

-Setting up your Customer Thermometer
+Setting up your 1-click survey

 Obtaining customer feedback is never easy.
-Making it a simple 1-click option within an email simplifies the process and allows you to gain insight into the minds of your customers in realtime.
+Making it a simple 1-click option within an email simplifies the process and allows you to gain insight into the minds of your customers in real-time.